Rick45/quick-arr-Stack/README.md

 **Media Center**:

 - [Plex](https://plex.tv): media center server with streaming transcoding features, useful plugins and a beautiful UI.
-Clients available for a lot of systems (Linux/OSX/Windows, Web, Android, Chromecast, Android TV, etc.)
+Clients available for many systems (Linux/OSX/Windows, Web, Android, Chromecast, Android TV, etc.)

 **Optional**:

 - [Overseerr](https://overseerr.dev/):  is a free and open source software application for managing requests for your media library.
 It integrates with your existing services, such as Sonarr, Radarr, and Plex!

 - [Wireguard](https://github.com/linuxserver/docker-wireguard): is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
-This will allow to connect to our home network without from anyware and use the plex app outside of our house without a plex pass subscription.
+This will allow us to connect to our home network  from anywhere and use the Plex app outside of our house without a Plex pass subscription.

 ## Hardware configuration

-You can use a old Laptop with Debian, Raspberry Pi, a Synology NAS, a Windows or Mac computer.
-The stack should work fine on all these systems, but you'll have to adapt the Docker stack below to your OS.
+You can use an old Laptop with Debian, Raspberry Pi, a Synology NAS, or a Windows or Mac computer.
+The stack should work fine on all these systems, but you must adapt the Docker stack below to your OS.
 I'll only focus on a standard Linux installation here.

-Keep in mind that all the movies and shows are downloaded to your computer, so a Hard Drive with high capacity is recomended.
+Keep in mind that all the movies and shows are downloaded to your computer, so a Hard Drive with high capacity is recommended.

 ## Software stack